gdg-galway/codelab-react-introduction/README.md

 Topics we will focus on:
 * React, a new way to build user interfaces
 * Think in React
+* Different ways to scaffold a project: in particular `create-react-app` tool
 * React.Component
 * How to render a Component
 * `state` and `props`